 New Gear Announcements—We are interested in receiving new music product announcements from manufacturers.
 This includes everything from drum kits and guitars to amplifiers and mikes.
 Please send a product description, link to the maker, high-quality photograph(s), and MSRP (or MSRP range).
 We do not post descriptions of products that have very limited availability or are not yet available.
 We also do not promote proposed products being developed through Kickstarter or GoFundMe.

-Community Videos—Are you a musician or in a band?
-You can send us a video for a chance to be featured in our Community Video section.
-It has to be an actual video which means no slideshow of pictures or only lyrics on the screen.
-It can be an amateur video on your phone in your room, or a professionally shot music video.
-We accept all genres and most videos as long as they aren’t filled with curse words, skimpily dressed people, graphic images, etc. Contact Neil@MakingMusicMag.com if you want to submit a video for consideration!
+Community Videos—Are you a musician or member of a band?
+You can submit a video here for a chance to be featured in our Community Video section.
+High quality videos are preferred, and lyric videos will not be accepted.
+We welcome all genres to be submitted as long as they aren’t filled with curse words, skimpily dressed people, graphic images, etc. Contact firstname.lastname@example.org if you have any questions.

 Tone and Style

 We want our articles to be uplifting and educational—feedback from our audience indicates that they respond to our enthusiasm for music and music making.